Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Create a new child transaction that spends an output from the stuck parent with a high fee rate, so miners include the package (parent + child) because the combined/ancestor feerate is attractive.
 Use CPFP when you can’t (or don’t want to) replace the parent but control one of its outputs (sender’s change or the recipient’s output).

 #### Replace-by-Fee (RBF)
 Sender rebroadcasts a higher-fee replacement of an unconfirmed transaction.
-Opt-in RBF is defined by BIP-125 (wallets signal replaceability); some nodes also run full-RBF (via mempoolfullrbf), which accepts replacements regardless of opt-in.
+Opt-in RBF is defined by BIP-125 (wallets signal replaceability); as of **Bitcoin Core v29**, **full-RBF is the default relay policy** in Core (the `mempoolfullrbf` option was removed).
 Use RBF when you control the original tx and it can be replaced.

 RBF is a sender-driven replacement while CPFP is a child-driven package mining.
 Either party with a spendable output can do CPFP.
 They’re compatible and can be used together if needed.

 #### OP_RETURN Data Embedding
 The **OP_RETURN opcode** allows embedding small amounts of arbitrary data in transactions.
-As of Bitcoin Core v30 (2025), the historical 80-byte relay cap has been removed, allowing OP_RETURN outputs up to nearly 4 MB by default (policy, not consensus; operator policies vary).
+The OP_RETURN relay cap (historically ~80 bytes) is slated to be removed **by default in Bitcoin Core v30** (policy, not consensus), effectively permitting much larger OP_RETURN data subject to transaction size/weight limits; operators can still run stricter policies.

 ### Address Types and Formats